CharanpreetSingh04/System-design/README.md

 ### Common Use Case:
 - When an API server requests data, it first checks the cache.
 If the value isn't found, it queries the database.

+Tip: cache can be used at any place not just before DB call.
+A few places where cache is used are Operating Systems, Networking layers including Content Delivery Networks (CDN) and DNS, web applications, and Databases.

 **Cache Diagram**: ![Cache Design](https://github.com/CharanpreetSingh04/System-design/blob/main/Cache.png)
 ---